Steve-Shao/TorchBSDE-Package/README.md

   - `test_scenario_name`: Test scenario ID
   - `timezone`: Logging timezone

+The code has been restructured to work either as an installable Python package or as a git submodule in other projects.
+Extensive comments and docstrings have been added to enhance readability and understanding of the implementation.

+## Training Tips

 We focus on solving the HJB equation for control problems, where a reference policy is used to generate training data.
+For those with a math background (like us), we suggest following these key principles in training:
+1. Follow an engineering mindset:
+   - Focus on empirical evidence, not theoretical assumptions.
+2. Focus only on key metrics (e.g., policy performance) to simplify decision-making.
+3. Do in-depth, fact-based analysis:
+   - Isolate variables through controlled experiments.
+   - Focus only on facts.
+Seek the simplest explanation through first principles.
+4. Seek the most straightforward solutions:
+   - Implement direct fixes, not indirect, complex changes.
+   (e.g., use shape constraints to fix negative bid prices instead of a new network architecture)

 We have made a note on how to tune the hyperparameters.
 Please refer to [`hyperparameter-tuning.pdf`](hyperparameter-tuning-note/hyperparameter-tuning.pdf).

-The code has been restructured to work either as an installable Python package or as a git submodule in other projects.
-Extensive comments and docstrings have been added to enhance readability and understanding of the implementation.

 ## Installation